 highlights of operations

 Chevron has been finding, producing and refining crude oil and natural gas and delivering needed energy in Canada for more than 80 years.
-Chevron operates in Canada through two wholly owned subsidiaries.
+Chevron operates in Canada through Chevron Canada Limited and Chevron Canada Resources.

-Chevron Canada Resources manages our upstream exploration, development and production activities.
-Most of our Canadian crude oil production comes from the Hibernia Field, offshore Newfoundland and Labrador.
-In the Northwest Territories, we have exploration interests and discovered resource interests in the Beaufort Sea region.
+In Canada, Chevron is involved in Upstream exploration, development and production activities.
+Most of our Canadian crude oil production comes from the Hibernia Field, offshore Newfoundland and Labrador province.
+In the Northwest Territories, we have exploration interests and interests in discovered resources in the Beaufort Sea region.
 Chevron is a partner in the Athabasca Oil Sands Project (AOSP) in northern Alberta, which produces bitumen from oil sands.
-We are developing natural gas from shale at Duvernay in Alberta.
-We also have interests in shale acreage and in a significant liquefied natural gas (LNG) project in British Columbia.
+In Alberta, we are developing natural gas and liquids from shale in the Duvernay play.
+We also have interests in shale acreage and in a proposed liquefied natural gas (LNG) project in British Columbia province.

-Chevron Canada Limited serves the needs of motorists and sells aviation fuels and other refined products.
-In British Columbia, where Chevron Canada Limited operates the Burnaby Refinery, we are the top seller of transportation fuels.
+Chevron also serves the needs of motorists and sells aviation fuels and other refined products.
+In British Columbia, we operate the Burnaby Refinery.

-Our company and employees are active in the community, promoting many educational, cultural and environmental programs.
+Our company and employees are active in the communities where we operate, promoting many educational, cultural and environmental programs.

 exploration and production

-Chevron’s Canadian exploration and production efforts include offshore crude oil projects in Atlantic Canada, oil sands projects in Alberta, and natural gas and liquids from shales in western Canada.
+In Canada, Chevron’s exploration and production efforts include offshore crude oil projects in Atlantic Canada, oil sands projects in Alberta province, and natural gas and liquids from shales in western Canada.
 The company is also involved in the proposed Kitimat LNG project in northern British Columbia.

 Oil sands innovation

 Chevron has a 20 percent nonoperated working interest in the AOSP near Fort McMurray, Alberta.
-In 2015, average net daily production increased to 47,000 barrels of synthetic oil.
-The Quest Project, a carbon capture and sequestration project, was commissioned in the fourth quarter.
-The project is designed to capture and store more than 1 million tons of carbon dioxide produced annually by bitumen processing at the AOSP.
+In 2016, average net daily production increased to 50,000 barrels of synthetic oil.
+The Quest Project is designed to capture and store more than 1 million tons of carbon dioxide produced annually by bitumen processing at the AOSP.

-The Kitimat LNG project is planned to include a two-train LNG facility and has a 20-year, 10 million-metric-ton-per-year LNG export license from Canada’s National Energy Board.
+The Kitimat LNG project is planned to include a two-train LNG facility and has a 10 million-metric-ton-per-year LNG export license from Canada’s National Energy Board.
 The project has First Nations partnerships that are unique in the Canadian energy industry.
-They include benefit agreements with the Haisla Nation for the LNG plant site and with 16 First Nation bands along the PTP route.
+They include benefit agreements with the Haisla Nation for the LNG plant site and with all 16 First Nation bands along the Pacific Trail Pipeline route.

-The Kitimat LNG project is currently focused on preconstruction engineering and design work, assessment of capital cost reduction and optimization opportunities, appraisal of the Liard resource, securing LNG sales agreements, establishing a clear, stable and competitive fiscal framework with government, and working with local First Nations.
+The Kitimat LNG project is currently focused on engaging in preconstruction engineering and design work, assessing capital cost reduction and optimization opportunities, appraising the Liard resource, securing LNG sales agreements, establishing a clear, stable and competitive fiscal framework with government, and working with First Nations and local communities.

 Exploring for shale gas

 Chevron holds 228,000 net acres (923 sq km) in the Duvernay Shale in Alberta and approximately 200,000 overlying acres (809 sq km) in the Montney tight rock formation.
 Chevron has a 70 percent-owned and operated interest in most of the Duvernay acreage after selling a 30 percent interest in the Duvernay Shale in 2014 and creating a joint partnership.
-Production from the initial wells in the Duvernay acreage continued to demonstrate good flow rates and high condensate yields.
-Drilling continued during 2015 on an expanded 16-well appraisal program.
-By early 2016, a total of 28 wells had been tied in to production facilities.
+Drilling continued during 2016 on an appraisal and land retention program.
+By early 2017, a total of 53 wells had been tied in to production facilities.

 Off the east coast of Newfoundland and Labrador, Chevron has a 26.9 percent nonoperated working interest in the Hibernia Field that includes two key reservoirs, the Hibernia and Ben Nevis Avalon formations.
-Production decline continues to be mitigated through drilling programs for both reservoirs.
-Average net daily crude oil production in 2015 was 20,000 barrels.
+Chevron has a 23.8 percent nonoperated working interest in the unitized Hibernia Southern Extension areas of the Hibernia Field.
+In 2016, infill drilling continued, and net daily crude oil production was 29,000 barrels.

 Cutting-edge, cost-effective technologies are employed at the Hibernia Field.
 The production platform is specially built to withstand blows from large icebergs.
 The development includes wells that reach up to 4.5 miles (7.2 km) in length and are drilled to a depth of almost 13,000 feet (3,960 m).

 Southeast of Hibernia lies Hebron, a heavy oil field in which Chevron holds a 29.6 percent nonoperated working interest.
-Plans call for a freestanding concrete gravity-base structure with integrated drilling and production facilities and a capacity of 150,000 barrels of crude oil per day.
-Construction continued on the project in 2015.
-First oil is expected in 2017.
+The Hebron Field development includes a freestanding concrete gravity-based structure with integrated drilling and production facilities and a design capacity of 150,000 barrels of crude oil per day.
+The mating of the integrated topside with the gravity-based structure was successfully executed in 2016.
+The platform is scheduled to be towed to the field in the first half of 2017, and first oil is expected in the second half of 2017.

 In the Flemish Pass Basin, Chevron holds a 40 percent nonoperated working interest in exploration rights for two blocks totaling 321,000 net acres (1,300 sq km).
 A 3-D seismic survey was completed on these blocks.
-Drilling began at the Fitzroya prospect in the fourth quarter of 2015 and was completed in February 2016.
-Results are being evaluated.
-In November 2015, Chevron was awarded a 35 percent interest in another Flemish Pass Basin block, NL 15-01-02, with 237,000 net acres (959 sq km).
-Chevron is the operator.
+In addition, the company holds a 35 percent-owned and operated interest in Flemish Pass Basin Block EL 1138, with 237,000 net acres (959 sq km).

 In Calgary, Alberta, the Chevron Arctic Center is home base for some of the world’s foremost experts in Arctic exploration and development.